Updates on Rehomed / Rescued Vizslas

-June & July - the VSO has been very busy fielding queries and working behind the scenes to get ready to foster and assess two Vizslas for adoption.
+June & July - the VSO was very busy fielding queries and working behind the scenes to get ready to foster and assess two Vizslas for adoption.
 One young male dog had resource guarding issues; in the end, the family decided to try to keep working to reduce his fear, guarding issues, and hyperarousal.
 The VSO continues to provide the family with a lot of behaviour modification resources.
 A 6-month old female that was sold to a young man by a breeder who didn't screen the home, ended up being placed with his aunt's relatives who had been researching the breed.
 Both dogs came from backyard breeders who refused to take them back.

 May 31, 2020 Simba, an almost 5-year old neutered male Vizsla was brought to the attention of the VSO by the Windsor-Essex County Humane Society in SW Ontario.
 Simba was dumped on May 15th, 2020 and the owner was traced via the dog's microchip but didn't want the dog back.
 It was learned that Simba bit the owners' brother but after spending two weeks with the Humane-Society where Simba's behaviour was observed, the staff felt that the bite was likely provoked.
 They felt he deserved a second chance but were unable to put him up for adoption due to the bite.
 The VSO was contacted and after much back and forth discussion about Simba's behaviour, the VSO accepted him into their rescue program, placed him with a foster on June 2nd, and put him up for adoption.